 - Day 2: NCCCO Signalperson (Please see informational breakdown below)

-- Day 3: NCCCO Written and Signal practical exams.
+- Day 3: Material review followed by NCCCO Written and Practical exams

 CERTIFIED RIGGER LEVEL I